krzemienski/awesome-from-stars/README.md

 * [app-generator/intro](https://github.com/app-generator/intro): App Generator - Deliver your projects faster | AppSeed
 * [bobbyiliev/introduction-to-bash-scripting](https://github.com/bobbyiliev/introduction-to-bash-scripting): Free Introduction to Bash Scripting eBook
 * [iv-org/invidious](https://github.com/iv-org/invidious): Invidious is an alternative front-end to YouTube
+* [feder-cr/invisible_playwright_mcp](https://github.com/feder-cr/invisible_playwright_mcp): An AI agent that drives a real anti-detect browser: say what you want in plain English and it navigates, clicks, types and extracts.
+MCP server for coding agents, or a standalone web UI.
+Undetected stealth Firefox, no captchas.
+Python browser automation, web scraping, computer use.
 * [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI): Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, and serves as the foundation for multiple commercial products.
 * [iobroker-community-adapters/ioBroker.fakeroku](https://github.com/iobroker-community-adapters/ioBroker.fakeroku): ioBroker.fakeroku
 * [dennisreimann/ioctocat](https://github.com/dennisreimann/ioctocat): iOctocat v1 - GitHub for iOS (works on the iPhone, iPad, and iPod Touch)